Sexual predatory behaviors

 The characteristics of sexual predators often include deviant sexual arousal and deficits in empathy and social interactions, with a majority being male.
 The complexities of these behaviors are such that not all individuals who display problematic sexual interests engage in predatory actions.
 Legal frameworks in the U.S. allow for the oversight of sexually violent predators post-incarceration, reflecting societal concerns about the recurrence of such behaviors.
 However, discussions around the effectiveness of legal measures and societal perceptions of sexual predation continue, highlighting the need for nuanced understanding and intervention strategies.

-Type of psychology: Addiction; Biological bases of human behavior; Clinical; Counseling; Developmental; Forensic; Neuropsychology; Psychopathology; Psychotherapy.
+- TYPE OF PSYCHOLOGY: Addiction; Biological bases of human behavior; Clinical; Counseling; Developmental; Forensic; Neuropsychology; Psychopathology; Psychotherapy.

 Introduction

-- Deviant sexual arousal, interest, or preferences
+- Deviant sexual arousal or interests

 - Cognitive distortions